Madhavanlabcode/Gwyddion-Scripts/README.md

 # Gwyddion-Scripts

-This repository is meant to host python scripts written and maintained by the Madhavan group to be used with the software Gwyddion,.
+This repository is meant to host python scripts written and maintained by the Madhavan group to be used with the software Gwyddion.

 ## What is Gwyddion?